publicdocs/uscode/assets/md/titles/usc15/us/usc/t15/ch2A/schI/m__us_usc_t15_s77d.md

             (D) the issuer complies with the requirements of [section 77d–1(b) of this title][/us/usc/t15/s77d–1/b].

+        (7) transactions meeting the requirements of subsection (d).

+    (b) __Offers and sales exempt under 17 CFR 230.506__

-    (b)  <sup>\[1\]</sup>  <sup><sup> 1 So in original.
-Two subsecs. (b) have been enacted. </sup></sup>  Offers and sales exempt under section 230.506 of title 17, Code of Federal Regulations (as revised pursuant to section 201 of the Jumpstart Our Business Startups Act) shall not be deemed public offerings under the Federal securities laws as a result of general advertising or general solicitation.
+        Offers and sales exempt under section 230.506 of title 17, Code of Federal Regulations (as revised pursuant to section 201 of the Jumpstart Our Business Startups Act) shall not be deemed public offerings under the Federal securities laws as a result of general advertising or general solicitation.

-    (b)
+    (c) __Securities offered and sold in compliance with Rule 506 of Regulation D__

         (1)

- 1 With respect to securities offered and sold in compliance with Rule 506 of Regulation D under this subchapter, no person who meets the conditions set forth in paragraph (2) shall be subject to registration as a broker or dealer pursuant to section 78o(a)(1) of this title, <sup>\[2\]</sup>  <sup><sup> 2 See References in Text note below. </sup></sup>  solely because—
+         With respect to securities offered and sold in compliance with Rule 506 of Regulation D under this subchapter, no person who meets the conditions set forth in paragraph (2) shall be subject to registration as a broker or dealer pursuant to section 78o(a)(1) of this title, <sup>\[1\]</sup>  <sup><sup> 1 See References in Text note below. </sup></sup>  solely because—

             (A) that person maintains a platform or mechanism that permits the offer, sale, purchase, or negotiation of or with respect to securities, or permits general solicitations, general advertisements, or similar or related activities by issuers of such securities, whether online, in person, or through any other means;